Skip to main content

 Re-elected 2001, 2005, 2008.
 Resigned 20 July 2010.

-Elected to the Fortieth Parliament for the North Metropolitan Region (Legislative Council) on 11 March 2017 for the terms commencing on 22 May.
-Re-elected 2021 for the terms commencing 22 May.
+Elected to the Fortieth Parliament for the North Metropolitan Region (Legislative Council) on 11 March 2017 for the term commencing on 22 May.
+Elected to the South West Region, 2021 for the term commencing 22 May.

 Minister for Planning and Infrastructure: 16 February 2001 - 23 September 2008.